archaion/Nightshade-Forest/README.md

 SETUP
 <br>

-After extracting the "Nightshade Forest v1.0" zip file (and installing the Zapf Chancery font if desired), just open the "Nightshade Forest" folder and run "angband.exe".
+After extracting the "Nightshade Forest v1.0" zip file (and installing the Zapf Chancery font if desired), just open the "Nightshade Forest" folder, run "angband.exe" and follow the prompts.

 <div></div><br>